Best extreme snow cars

 Red Bull RB7

-Howe & Howe, which makes the Ripsaw F4, claims that this is the fastest dual-tracked vehicle in the world, with a top speed of 55mph.
-The tank-like system gives the vehicle a turning circle of less than two-and-a-half metres, and the whole thing weighs more than 4.5 tonnes.
+Howe & Howe, the firm that makes the 4.5-tonne Ripsaw F4, claims this is the fastest dual-tracked vehicle in the world, with a top speed of 55mph.

 Subaru WRX STI TRAX

 Subaru’s exploits in the World Rally Championship have taken it to some of the harshest conditions on the planet but for the most extreme snowy landscape, something extra special was needed.
 Based on a 2009 Subaru WRX STI with full rally preparation, the TRAX was built by Vermont SportsCar for none other than professional automotive ‘Hoonigan’ Ken Block.

 The Mattracks rubber track system is driven by a tuned version of the WRX STI’s 2.5-litre turbocharged engine with 400bhp and 542Nm of torque.
 A five-speed close-ratio gearbox, a Subaru programmable differential and rally-spec dampers keep the TRAX moving almost regardless of the terrain and there’s even a rack for four snowboards.

 The WRX STI TRAX also comes with a specially built carbon fibre sleigh that can be pulled along behind the vehicle with four passengers on board.
 With Ken Block at the wheel, its heated Recaros must surely be the worst seats in the house.

 Tesla Model 3